JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/animation/animate_vector.rst

 Outputs
 -------

-- **Time** - The different between the input time and the duration (Isn't afected by the input interpolation).
+- **Time** - The different between the input time and the duration (Isn't affected by the input interpolation).
 - **Result** - The value of the animation evaluated at the input time or the result of mixing.

 Advanced Node Settings